 It happened again.

-We lost another officer in the line of duty to a senseless act of cowardly violence, this time just up the road from my own home in Gainesville.
-On Sunday, July 7, Hall County Deputy Sheriff Nicolas Dixon was fulfilling his duty, responding to a report of a stolen vehicle.
-He and several police officers were in pursuit of a group of teenagers suspected of other incidents of auto theft.
+We lost another officer in the line of duty to a senseless act of cowardly violence, this time just up the road from our home in Gainesville.
+On Sunday, July 7, Hall County Deputy Sheriff Nicolas Blane Dixon was fulfilling his duty, responding to a report of a stolen vehicle.
+He and several officers were in pursuit of a group of teenagers suspected of other incidents of auto theft.

 During the pursuit of four suspects, the teenagers opened fire on a number of officers.
 Dixon was shot and didn’t recover from his injuries; he was pronounced dead at Northeast Georgia Medical Center on Monday.

-Dixon is now the 4th officer killed in the line of duty in Georgia in 2019.
+Dixon is now the fourth officer killed in the line of duty in Georgia in 2019.
 And it’s a miracle the other officers didn’t experience the same fate as their colleague.

 The tragedy that unfolded here in Gainesville this week is sadly not unusual in America today.
 The number of officers shot and killed on the job continues to rise.
 In fact, in 2018, more law enforcement were killed by gunfire than in traffic incidents.